Barbara Hanes Memorial Award

 Carolyn Thomas Award

 The Carolyn Thomas Award was established in honour of Carolyn Thomas, a founding member of AHPA who supported research.
 It is given to the first author of the year’s best scientific abstract.
-The recipient of this award will also be presented with an opportunity to present their work as a Plenary presentation at the annual Canadian Rheumatology Association Annual Scientific Meeting.
+The recipient of this award will also be presented with an opportunity to present their work as a podium presentation at the annual Canadian Rheumatology Association Annual Scientific Meeting.

 Trainee Abstract Award